Jeff Balser: Career

 In 1995, Balser began working for Johns Hopkins as a cardiac anesthesiologist and ICU physician.
 He led research, funded by the National Institutes of Health, into the genomics of cardiac rhythm disorders, including sudden cardiac death.

 He joined Vanderbilt University Medical Center (VUMC) in 1998 as the associate dean for physician scientists.
-In 2001, he was appointed the James Tayloe Gwathmey Professor and Chair of Anesthesiology and was also elected a member of the American Society for Clinical Investigation.
+In 2001, he was appointed the James Tayloe Gwathmey Professor and Chair of Anesthesiology and was also elected as a member of the American Society for Clinical Investigation.
 Balser then became Vanderbilt's associate vice chancellor for research in 2004 and was responsible for translational and clinical research at VUMC.

-In 2008, he was elected a member of the National Academy of Medicine.
-Later that year, Balser was appointed as the eleventh dean of the VUSM.
+In 2008, he was elected as a member of the National Academy of Medicine.
+Later that year, Balser was appointed as the eleventh dean of VUSM.
 The following year, he was made vice chancellor for health affairs at Vanderbilt University, in charge of the medical center, while continuing to serve as dean of the medical school.
 In 2011, Balser was implicated as one of the chief proponents behind a medical record system at Vanderbilt University Medical Center that was involved in "widespread Medicare fraud for more than a decade.
 The medical center later settled with the federal government for $6.5 million.

 In 2014, Vanderbilt University Medical Center began a restructuring process to become a financially distinct non-profit organization with the medical school being part of both the medical center and Vanderbilt University.
 When the restructuring process was completed in April 2016, Balser remained head of both the medical center with a new title of president and CEO of Vanderbilt University Medical Center, while remaining dean of the Vanderbilt University School of Medicine.
 In July 2015, he was appointed to serve on the board of directors at his alma mater, Tulane University.